Part I · The Scale of Reality · What is real?

 You build a sandcastle on the beach.
 The tide has not yet come in, but the wind is already smoothing the crenellations you just carved, and the grains are slowly collapsing under gravity.
 From the very second it is finished, the castle is heading toward dissolution.
 You need not wait for any external force to “destroy” it: dissolution is the default direction.

 This is not a metaphor; it is the everyday face of the Second Law of Thermodynamics3.
 All structure tends toward dissipation.
 A cup of hot coffee cools.
 A mountain erodes.
 An empire declines.
 A person dies.
 Among all possible states, ordered ones are exceedingly rare while disordered ones are overwhelmingly numerous.
 There is only one way to arrange a deck of cards by suit, but an astronomical number of random arrangements.
-The universe doesn’t “prefer” disorder: order is simply diluted in the ocean of possibilities.
+The universe does not “prefer” disorder: order is simply diluted in the ocean of possibilities.

 Your life (an exquisitely ordered structure) is fighting dissipation every moment.
 You eat, breathe, maintain body temperature: all these are local struggles against dissipation.
 When you stop fighting, you die.
 The Finitude Postulate (Postulate 4) has its physical root in dissipation.
 The standard loss function for training neural networks (cross-entropy) measures exactly the same thing: how “scattered” the model’s predictions are from the true distribution.
 AI “learning” and your body’s metabolism are waging an isomorphic battle: both are locally fighting dissipation.
+The formal model appears in Appendix B.2, Eqs. (eq:shannon-entropy)–(eq:life-entropy).

 Second Mode: Gradient